dedsecurity/dedsecurity-framework/README.md

 - wifi.py is a software that obtains the wifi passwords saved on the computer

 # Usage remote access
-run the remotelinux.py or remotewindows.py
-and run on terminal
+run remotelinux.py or remotewindows.py and then run in the terminal

 ```bash
 nc -l -p 888 -v